 GoPro has now released a new camera called the HERO, bringing the current lineup to five cameras and continuing a confusing naming system.
 In the current range, there’s the HERO, HERO Session, HERO5 Session, HERO6 Black, and Fusion.
 To make things even more confusing, you can also still find the HERO5 Black available (and I have a detailed comparison between the HERO and HERO5 Black here).

-They use the same case, so from the outside, they look identical aside from the subtle model number printed on the side.
-They're the same size and weight, and they have the same buttons and screens and controls.
+Both of these cameras use the same case.
+It’s the standard, rectangular box that most GoPros have been, as distinct from the Session models that have a smaller cube-like body.
+So, from the outside, the HERO (2018) and HERO6 Black look identical aside from the subtle model number printed on the side.
+They’re the same size and weight, and they have the same buttons and screens and controls.

 Back Screen.
 They both have an LCD screen on the back that gives you touch control as well as being used for playback and live view.
 There are some very minor tweaks to the look of the menu system, but they’re fundamentally the same.

 Shooting video is the area where there are the biggest differences between these models.
 The HERO6 Black has an extensive range of resolutions and framerates available, all the way up to high-end video modes like 4K60 and 1080p240.

 The HERO has a much, much-reduced range of video modes.
 There’s no 4K or 2.7K option; you’re restricted only to 1080p or 1440p.